-After December 15, 2017, the annual open enrollment period will occur each fall for coverage starting the following year.
 Once the annual open enrollment period ends, you must wait for the next open enrollment period to buy insurance in the Marketplace unless you qualify for a special enrollment period because of a qualifying life event like a job loss, birth, or marriage.

 When you fill out an application in the Marketplace, you will be informed about your eligibility for financial help to purchase insurance, or if you're eligible for coverage under your state's Medicaid program or Children's Health Insurance Program (CHIP).
 Once your eligibility is determined, you can compare plans and buy one that meets your needs.